domingoruiz/330-15IKB-Clover/README.md

 # Clover Folder for 330-15IKB\
 Clover folder for Lenovo Ideapad 330-15IKB (i5 version).
-This folder is tested with Oralila Mojave.
+This folder is tested with Oralila Catalina.

 ### What works well?
 - Display